iragm/fishauctions/readme.md

 #### Adding packages
 New packages can be added to requirements.in (in addition to the standard Django settings file).
 A simple `docker-compose build` will trigger pip-compile when building the Docker container and will update all files.

+#### Management commands
+Run these with docker exec after docker compose is up.
+For example: `docker exec -it django python3 manage.py makemigrations`